 Broadway Cast, 2015 (Universal Music Classics-Decca Broadway) (3 / 5) While the Lincoln Center Theater production that yielded this recording was gorgeous and compelling, the performance of the score as recorded on the cast album and heard in isolation is disappointing in several respects.
 Kelli O’Hara brings her famously beautiful voice to Anna’s music, but her tendency to sing much of the part very lightly and lyrically, plus some uncharacteristic toying with phrasing, does not make for ideal interpretations of these immortal songs.
-The energy and grit that O’Hara brought to the show’s book scenes, which helped win her a Tony Award, are present here only intermittently.
-Ruthie Ann Miles as Lady Thiang also won a Tony for her performance, yet she does not have quite the sumptuous vocal tone one wants to hear in “Something Wonderful,” nor is the somewhat pop-ish quality of her phrasing and pronunciation right for the character.
-Conrad Ricamora as Lun Tha sounds strained and uncomfortable in the higher-lying measures of the beautiful “We Kiss in a Shadow” and “I Have Dreamed”; Ashley Park fares considerably better as Tuptim.
-Although Ken Watanabe’s heavy accent and less than sturdy singing in the role of the King came in for some criticism, his performance is strong, charismatic, and engaging.
+The energy and grit that O’Hara evidenced in the show’s book scenes, which helped win her a Tony Award, are present here only intermittently.
+Ruthie Ann Miles as Lady Thiang also won a Tony for her performance, yet she does not have quite the sumptuous vocal tone one wants to hear in “Something Wonderful,” nor is the rather pop-ish quality of her phrasing and pronunciation right for the character.
+Conrad Ricamora as Lun Tha sounds strained and uncomfortable in the higher-lying measures of “We Kiss in a Shadow” and “I Have Dreamed”; Ashley Park fares considerably better as Tuptim.
+Although Ken Watanabe’s heavy accent and less than sturdy singing in the role of the King came in for some criticism, his performance on the cast album is strong, charismatic, and engaging.
 The orchestra sounds great under musical director/conductor Ted Sperling, but the overture is marred by the inexplicable addition of “Shall We Dance?”
-Finally, this recording includes a lovingly conducted, skillfully edited version of the “Small House of Uncle Thomas” ballet that’s undercut to some degree by Park’s rather melodramatic delivery of Tuptim’s narration. — Michael Portantiere
+Finally, this recording includes a lovingly conducted, skillfully edited version of the “Small House of Uncle Thomas” ballet that’s undercut to some degree by Park’s melodramatic, shouty delivery of Tuptim’s narration. — Michael Portantiere